Deisss/AppStorm.js/README.md

 dependencies and generation of minified Javascript file.

-You will need [Node, NPM and Grunt](http://gruntjs.com/getting-started) to be installed, then simply invoking Grunt will download dependencies and generate minified file in appstorm/ directory.
+You will need [Node, NPM and Grunt](http://gruntjs.com/getting-started) to be installed, then simply invoking Grunt: ```grunt``` will download dependencies and generate minified file in appstorm/ directory.

 Licence & Credits
 -----------------